listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.3-updating-previous-memories/problem/readme.md

 ## The Schemas & System Prompt

-We'll implement this inside the [`/api/chat.ts`](./api/chat.ts) file.
+We'll implement this inside our [`/api/chat.ts`](./api/chat.ts) file.
 Our first set of to-dos are in the `generateObject` call inside the `onFinish` function of `createUIMessageStream`.
 Here's what it currently looks like:

 ```ts
 const memoriesResult = await generateObject({